Pulemelei Mound

-The Pulemelei mound (also known as Tia Seu Ancient Mound and Pa Toga) is the largest and most ancient structure in the Samoan Islands.
+The Pulemelei mound (also known as Tia Seu Ancient Mound) and is the largest and most ancient structure in the Samoan Islands.
 It is situated in Letolo Plantation in the Palauli district, at the east end of Savai'i island in Samoa.

 The stone mound is a pyramid constructed of basalt stones and at its base measures 65 × 60 m and has a height of about 12 m on the south edge and 7 m on the north edge, and appears to have been oriented to the cardinal directions.
 Excavations have revealed that it was probably constructed sometime between 1100–1400 AD and was no longer used by 1700–1800 AD.
 The mound was constructed with a base platform made of volcanic stones, and appears to be built on vertically placed foundations stones.
 On top of the base stone there are three platforms on top of each other, with vertical or slightly sloping side walls.
 The top platform surface was level and paved with rounded stream stones, and more than 40 stone cairns were found of recent origin distributed on the top.
 Local informants provided that the stone piles were built when the mound was cleared of vegetation.